-Our purpose is to improve the lives of our customers, build a better society for the long term and create value for our shareholders.
+At Legal & General, we aim to improve the lives of our customers while building a better society and delivering value to our shareholders.
 We know that the diversity of thinking needed to achieve this needs diverse talent.
 And nowhere is this more important than in data and analytics.
 Without it, it risks undermining the very insight that it produces.
-We’re committed to closing the diversity gap in data and analytics, and that’s why we have partnered with Women in Data.
+We’re committed to closing the diversity gap in data and analytics, and that’s why we have partnered with Women in Data

 There are three main areas that Legal & General see playing a role in the data landscape over the next 5 years: